kloczek/zabbix-templates/README.md

   NTP::WTS::Clock Frequency Adjustment
   ```
   Above provide a parseable name, allowing us to distinguish between and categorise those objects.
-  Such convention is quite easy to handle to use the pattern in alarming layer allowing, for example, send all trigger with SYS:: in the beginning name of the template to exact team.
+  Such convention allows to handle use the pattern in alarming layer allowing on define actions.
+For example, send all trigger with SYS:: in the beginning name of the template to exact team.
-  Such pattern is possible to use part of the general interface on communication with external services.
+  Such pattern is possible to use as part of the general interface on communication with external services.
 * Do not use {HOSTNAME} macros in triggers.
-In web frontend from Monitoring -> Triggers has a list of "host" column name on the host where the trigger is active (it is waste of space on the web page)
+In web frontend from Monitoring -> Triggers table has "host" column with the host name of the the active trigger.
+Repeating second time this hos name in the trigger name it is waste of space on the web page.
-* All zabbix agent items should be specified as ```zabbix agent (active)``` items
+* All zabbix agent items should be specified as ```zabbix agent (active)``` items.
-* All graphs resolution needs to be 1200x300
+* All graphs resolution needs to be 1200x300.
-* All SNMP items should be as SNMPv2 and ```{$SNMP_COMMUNITY}``` as SNMP read community name
+* All SNMP items should be as SNMPv2 and ```{$SNMP_COMMUNITY}``` as SNMP read community name.

-Because all templates are using the same graphs resolution, item types and SNMP protocol version and community name with such settings are easy to change in all templates agent items type to passive one or change all other settings across all templates before import them.
+Reason of use in all templates the same graphs resolution, item types and SNMP protocol version and community name is to provide easy way to change those settings across all templates is someone may need this.

 ##### Copyright (C) 2017-2018 Tomasz Kłoczko <kloczek@fedoraproject.org>